nick10811/nick10811.github.io/README.md

-# Rhadow's Tech Note
+# I'm Just A Programmer

-Welcome to Rhadow's Tech note!
-This is a place to share my knowledge and experience on web development.
-The articles will be focus around any JavaScript related technology.
+Welcome to **I'm Just A Programmer**.
+This is a place to record my technical articles.
+Every article is related to iOS development and which is my favorite topic recently.

-This blog is made by Jekyll and using [Hyde](https://github.com/poole/hyde) theme as basic theme.
-If you have any suggestions or questions about this blog, feel free to contact me.
+This blog's theme is inspired by [Rhadow](https://rhadow.github.io).
+Which is made by Jekyll and using [Hyde](https://github.com/poole/hyde) theme as a basic theme.

-Please visit: [https://rhadow.github.io/](https://rhadow.github.io/) to view the site.
+Please visit: [https://nick10811.github.io/](https://nick10811.github.io/) to view the site.